5 Pointz: In popular culture

 The building has served as a backdrop for movies and TV shows, including the climax for the 2013 film Now You See Me.
 Additionally, in 2011, 5 Pointz was the fictionalized site of a major fire in the series finale of the TV show Rescue Me.

 The striking, graffiti-covered warehouse has been used in music videos as well.
 Such videos are usually by several hip-hop and R&B stars, including Doug E. Fresh, Kurtis Blow, Grandmaster Caz, Mobb Deep, Rahzel, DJ JS-1, Boot Camp Clik, Joan Jett, and Joss Stone.

-A parody of the building features in the 2008 videogame Grand Theft Auto IV in the fictional East Island City neighbourhood.
-The warehouse depicted in the fictional Liberty City also features graffiti surrounding it.